johnandrea/readgedcom/readme.md

 ### Future enhancements

-- Collect name type (nickname, aka, etc.) into the individual parsed section.
+- Collect name type (aka, etc.) into the individual parsed section.
+- Find people using childof, parentof, partnerof with function for multiple list intersection.
 - Find people based on family events.
 - Use proof flags of other programs (not just RootsMagic).
 - Try harder to fix a malformed date.
 Perhaps fuzzy date parsing.